Can the trailing team commit fouls without triggering a card as suggested by pwomboli in a recent thread on reddit? We decided to check it out.

 You may of course argue that there is a difference between trailing and losing, and hence that trailing teams could be free to foul away even if losing teams aren’t.
 So, could it possibly be that trailing teams don’t concede more cards per foul even though losing teams do?

-Let’s narrow the scope of our sample to matches where the winner was the only team to score and hence be in lead.
+To answer this, let’s narrow the scope of our sample to matches where the winner was the only team to score and hence be in lead.
 In other words, we are now looking at 1-0, 0-3 and 5-0 matches.
 Even with this narrow subset of data, we still find that losing teams concede significantly more cards per foul.
 Hence, it is indisputable that teams which spend more time trailing also concede more cards per foul.